TruestLegend/truestlegend.github.io/README.md

-It's the website of mine!
+Hello!
+Welcome to the github of the Gekkies Wiki!